saigalamatya/saigalamatya/README.md

 # 💫 About Me:
-I’m a software engineer with a strong interest in building scalable backend systems and exploring AI-driven solutions.
+I’m a software engineer with a strong interest in building scalable systems and exploring AI-driven solutions.
 I enjoy turning complex problems into clean, efficient architectures and continuously learning new technologies along the way.

 ## 🌐 Socials: